 Today, I’m going to do a quick and easy tutorial on how to calculate one of the most commonly used metrics, especially if you’re dealing with sales, revenues, or transactions.
-We’ll calculate percentage margin.
+We’ll calculate the percentage margin.
 I’m going to use profit margin as an example here, but this technique doesn’t have to be always related to profits; it could be any sort of margin.
-You may watch the full video of this tutorial at the bottom of this blog.
+You can watch the full video of this tutorial at the bottom of this blog.

 Using The Waterfall Technique